-Speaking of “last column”, sometimes I just get tired of scrolling.
-That should be a flag to me to take a break.
+Speaking of “the last column”, sometimes I just get tired of scrolling.
+That should be a flag for me to take a break.
 Each record I look at, online or off, deserves my full attention.
 I work hard to find those records ( and them subscriptions ain’t cheap!).
 Once I find one, I need to focus, and if that means taking a break and coming back fresh, so be it!

 BUT, (shameless pitch coming) Evidentia makes it easier to capture all the information that might be valuable, it is worth the effort.
 I can capture a family in a census record in about 20-30 minutes.
 I need to remind myself it is not a race, though.
 If a catalog the information in one “session” and tag the subjects in another, at least the first session let’s organize the information in a way that I am not overwhelmed.

-Blind spot.
-They call it f=data mining for a reason – its work!
+Blindspot.
+They call it data mining for a reason – its work!
 But don’t get overwhelmed with information overload – find a way to organize the information so you don’t lose any of it.

 What about you?
 What are your genealogy blind spots?
 Do you have warning signs that tell you you might not be getting the most from your sources?
 Please let us know in the comments below.